DPW's Annual Roadway Resurfacing Program-Road to 70 P.C.I. in Five Years

 Our website will be updated as long-range planning is further developed and projects completed.

 ABOUT THE PROGRAM

 The Department of Public Works (DPW) solicits community input to improve services and maintain County infrastructure, and these efforts include identifying immediate and long-range road resurfacing needs.
-Development of DPW’s annual roadway resurfacing and construction program includes public input, operational needs, our computerized pavement management system recommendations, and available funding to implement projects throughout the unincorporated County.
-Our pavement management program allows us to focus maintenance resources on the best preventative maintenance measures and helps us to choose the most appropriate and cost-effective surface treatment, or resurfacing, ”to extend the service life of our pavement on 1,942.98 miles of County maintained roads.
+Development of DPW’s annual roadway resurfacing and construction program includes public input, operational needs, the computerized pavement management system recommendations, and available funding to implement projects throughout the unincorporated County.
+DPW’s pavement management program allows staff to focus maintenance resources on the best preventative maintenance measures and helps us to choose the most appropriate and cost-effective surface treatment, or resurfacing, to extend the service life of the pavement on 1,942.98 miles of the County’s publicly maintained roads.

 NEW STATE FUNDING AVAILABLE

 On April 28, 2017 the Governor approved the new transportation funding plan entitled, “Road and Repair Accountability Act 2017” also known as the Senate Bill (SB-1), which increased funding to local agencies for road maintenance projects.
 As a result, DPW will be receiving approximately $538 Million in new funding over the next ten years for road maintenance purposes.
 The State’s funding increases will be phased in over time.
 This funding provides new opportunities to address DPW’s significant road resurfacing needs.
 On May 2, 2017, the County Board of Supervisors (Board) directed staff to use the new funding to pursue additional resurfacing projects and achieve a Pavement Condition Index (PCI), a commonly used pavement rating system, of 70 out of 100 within five years.
 DPW’s current PCI is 60.